 - Compact and flexible items that can fit inside somebody’s pocket or in their coat.

-Also think about what to sell at your yard sale that may or may not be difficult to protect.
+Along with what not to sell at garage sales, think about what to sell at your yard sale that may or may not be difficult to protect.
 For example, we recommend not selling high-value jewelry and watches at yard sales unless you can have a dedicated individual manning the items and interacting with sellers at all times.

 - Tip: It’s important to keep watch over all your tables, not just the ones closest to the street.
 Remember that a thief isn’t going to steal from the street: They are right there on your lawn, browsing around to see what they’d like to take!